Chili Chorizo Complete Guide: Cooking, Buying & Storage Tips (2025)

 Different brands of chili chorizo displayed side by side

-• Fresh chorizo: Keep refrigerated and use within three days.
-Alternatively, freeze uncooked links for up to two months.
+• Fresh chili chorizo: Keep refrigerated and use within 3 days.
+Freeze uncooked links for up to 2 months.

-• Wine: Zinfandel or Tempranillo complement the smoky, spicy notes beautifully.
+• Wine: Zinfandel or Tempranillo complement smoky, spicy notes.

-• Vegetables: Sweet potatoes, corn, and bell peppers cut through the heat and add texture.
+• Vegetables: Sweet potatoes, corn, and bell peppers add texture and sweetness.

-• Herbs: Cilantro, parsley, and mint add brightness and contrast.
+• Herbs: Cilantro, parsley, and mint provide bright contrast.

-• Dairy: Queso fresco, goat cheese, or even a dollop of yogurt smooth things out.
+• Dairy: Queso fresco, goat cheese, or yogurt smooth out the heat.

 Chili chorizo served with wine and beer tasting notes